-This episode of current affairs show Close Up offers a fascinating portrait of 80s job du jour: foreign exchange dealer.
-The intrepid reporter heads into "the pit" (trading room) and chronicles the working life of a senior 'forex' dealer, 25-year-old squash-playing accountancy graduate, John Key.
-The "smiling assassin" (and future Prime Minister) is a now-familiar calm and earnest presence amongst the young cowboys playing for fortunes and Porsches in the heady pre-sharemarket crash world: "they're like addicts who eat, breathe and sleep foreign exchange dealing".
+This episode of current affairs show Close Up offers a fascinating portrait of the early days of New Zealand's foreign exchange market.
+Reporter Ted Sheehan heads into "the pit" (trading room), and chronicles the working life of a senior forex dealer, 25-year-old accountancy graduate John Key.
+The "smiling assassin" (and future Prime Minister) is a calm and earnest presence amongst the young cowboys playing for fortunes and Porsches, months before the 1987 sharemarket crash.
+As Sheehan says, "they're like addicts who eat, breathe and sleep foreign exchange dealing".

-Copyright for this title is held by TVNZ.
+Copyright for this title is held by TVNZ